-6.4 Annual Crops
+6.4.
+Annual Crops

 Crops will be valued at gross market rates at the farm gate for the first year crop.
 In the eventuality that more than one year of compensation is due to the AP, the crops after the first will be compensated at net market value.
-MDFG will contract an independent and impartial third-party specialist in agricultural land values to identify market rates and value.
+An independent and impartial third-party specialist will be contracted in agricultural land values to identify market rates and value.

-6.5 Trees
+6.5.
+Trees